Skip to content

 2. defaults.yaml defaults[] entry — matched by --model

-3. Error — roofline/crossmodel/trained-roofline require these values; blackbox fails at coefficient lookup
+3. Error — roofline/trained-physics require these values

 Workload parameters (--rate, --num-requests, --prompt-tokens, etc.):